michaelbzhu/mnist_flow_matching/README.md

 - upon visual inspection, the mamba generated samples are noticably worse than the other models, they have more artifacts and the digits are less clear
 - DiT and UNet seem pretty comparable in generation quality
 - interesting to note that the DiT (16.8M params) has 14x more parameters than the UNet (1.2M params) but training speed is only 5% slower
+- interesting that UNet performance is very close to DiT despite using 14x less parameters

 avg loss of final 500 steps:
 - UNet: 131.15